Luminoid/blog/source/_posts/Lightroom-Tutorial-Note.md

 `Shadows + 100`: Begin by lightening the dark and underexposed tones.
 `Contrast + 100`: The increase in shadows makes the image feel bland so let's increase image contrast.
 `Exposure + 0.11`: Slightly brighten the overall photo.
-`Highlight - 100`: The very light tones are too bright, so recover those tone by decreasing the Highlights.
+`Highlights - 100`: The very light tones are too bright, so recover those tone by decreasing the Highlights.
 `Whites + 16`: Slightly brighten the bright tones.
 `Blacks - 50`: Drag the Blacks slider to the left to add more density and contrast.